 - 1. Finish weld all splice joints per the welding details shown in Figure 12-9. - 2.
-Grind the welded area flat on both surfaces of the guide angle to allow the wheelblock shoe and guide roller enough clearance for vertical carriage travel. - 3.
-Grind all surface welds on the column flat and smooth where the wheelblock travels. - 4.
+Grind the welded area flat on both surfaces of the guide angle to allow the safety cam shoe and guide rollers enough clearance for vertical carriage travel. - 3.
+Grind all surface welds on the column flat and smooth where the roller guide travels. - 4.
 Remove any weld splatter from the inside of the guide angle surface. - 5.
 Remove any weld splatter from the inside of the column surfaces. - 6.
 Clean and paint all welded areas.